One Lakh Kindle E-Books

 The societies described by primitive communism drew the interest of Karl Marx because they provided a way to show that the institutions of capitalism are historically specific and changeable.
 In Marx's model of socioeconomic structures, societies with primitive communism had no hierarchical social class structures or capital accumulation.
 Primitive communism is traditionally based on egalitarian social relations and common ownership.

 Primitive Communism is a term associated with Karl Marx and Friedrich Engels, and refers to what preceded stratification and exploitation in human history: Collective right to basic resources, Egalitarianism in social relationships, absence of authoritarian rule and hierarchy.

-Morgan, who has so minutely studied the primitive communist manners, in his last and important work 'Houses and House Life of the American Aborigines' describes the methods of hunting and fishing practised among the Redskins of North America: When the active pursuit of the herd commences, the hunters leave the dead animal in the track of the chase, to be appropriated by the first persons who come up behind.
-This method of distribution is continued until all are supplied They cut up the beef into strings, and either dry it in the air or smoke it over a fire.
-Some make part of the capture into pemmican, which consists of dried and pulverised meat, mixed with melted buffalo fat, which is boiled in the hide of the animal.
+Morgan, who has so minutely studied the primitive communist manners, in his last and important work 'Houses and House Life of the American Aborigines' describes the methods of hunting and fishing practised among the Redskins of North America: When the pursuit of the herd commences, the hunters leave the dead animal in the track of the chase, to be appropriated by the first persons who come up behind.
+This method of distribution is continued until all are supplied.
+Modern man, according anthropologists, emerged in Africa about 100,000 years ago, and spread out from there to replace all earlier species in the rest of the world.

 So long as primitive communism subsists, the tribal lands are cultivated in common.
 In certain parts of India, says Nearchus, one of Alexander's generals, and eye-witness of events that took place in the 4th century, B.C., the lands were cultivated in common by tribes or groups of relatives, who at the end of the year shared among themselves the fruits and crops. - Nearchus apud Strabo.